epournaras/EPOS-Documentation/docs/source/command-line-arguments.rst

   - ``numSim``: Number of repetitions, each with different relative position of the agents in the tree.
 Default is 1.

   - ``shuffle``: The number of agent-shuffling to make before assigning them to the tree hierarchy.
-More info on :ref:`tree-topology-reorganization`.
+More info on :ref:`tree-topology-chapter`.
 Default is 0.

   - ``shuffleFile``: The path to a file containing already shuffled agents in one column, no header.
 Default is null.